Spine and Back Pain

 Cause: Spinal deformities may be present from birth or develop later due to changes in the boney spine.
 Three of the most common deformities of the spine include kyphosis, scoliosis, and spondylolisthesis.
 With kyphosis, the spine has an exaggerated forward curvature in the thoracic (upper to mid) region of the spine, resulting in pronounced rounding of the back and hunching of the shoulders.
 In scoliosis, the spine is abnormally curved from side to side, giving the spine an s-shaped appearance.
 Spondylolisthesis occurs when one vertebra slips forward over the vertebra beneath it.
 Because the bones do not stack on top of each other normally, normal movement is inhibited or absent altogether.

 Diagnosis: Some spinal deformities are present at birth.
 Scoliosis, a commonly observed spinal deformity, may not be obvious until school age or early adolescence.
 Other deformities, such as kyphosis, may develop later in life.
 Sometimes, other conditions, such as osteoporosis, rheumatoid disease and connective tissue disorders, may lead to progressive spinal deformity in both adults and children.
-Orthopaedic providers at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will do a physical evaluation, review the patient’s family and medical history, and use one or more diagnostic imaging tests to diagnose a spinal deformity.
+Orthopaedic providers at St. Luke’s Medical Center will do a physical evaluation, review the patient’s family and medical history, and use one or more diagnostic imaging tests to diagnose a spinal deformity.

 Treatment: Treatment is tailored specifically to your particular spinal deformity; treatment also varies depending on the severity of the deformity.
 Patients with minor spinal deformities that do not cause significant changes in daily activities may defer treatment.
 Conservative treatments, such as a brace or other recommended orthopaedic device, may provide relief and correct the spinal curves for some patients.
 For patients with more severe deformities, surgery may be necessary.